Welcome to the Sunshine Express

 UPCOMING TOUR

 Our motive power for the day will be the workhorse of the Queensland Rail Heritage Fleet Steam Locomotive “Bety” BB18 ¼ 1079.
-1079 was one of the final twenty BB18 ¼ Class 4-6-2 passenger locomotives constructed by Walkers Ltd, Maryborough between 1955 and 1958.
+Passengers will travel in Heritage Wooden Carriages many of which are more than 100 years old.

 Book Steam Train Tour